Taxes on Cryptocurrency in Canada

 Crypto Gifts

-When you donate crypto to a registered charity, the charity can issue a receipt for the value of the crypto when you purchased it.
+When you donate cryptocurrency to a registered charity, the charity can issue a receipt for the value of the crypto when you purchased it.
 You will have to pay taxes on the fair market value at the time that you donate the crypto.

 Decentralized Autonomous Organization (DAO)